The Line Between Fiction and Reality

-When I write, I visualize myself in action.
-“Fred got hit in the arm with a crowbar.
-Bam!
-He fell hard onto the cement steps.
-Deep in pain, Fred looked up at his attacker.”
-How did I come up with that description?
-I pictured myself getting into a fight and wrote what I imagined.
+“Fred was hit in the arm by an attacker wielding a crowbar, then fell hard onto the cement steps.
+Deep in pain, Fred did not understand what happened.”
+How did I develop that dramatic incident?
+I pictured myself getting into a fight and wrote my thoughts.
 Why did Fred get attacked with a crowbar and not a gun?
 Simple.
-I used a crowbar recently, and this seemed to be an appropriate weapon.
+I used a crowbar yesterday, and this seemed like an appropriate weapon.

 How did it feel to write this fictional description?
-Every action and emotion became mentally real.
-However, when I finished, I no longer thought about the topic.
-In the future, I will not think about this fight scene.
-What about something impossible?
+It was as if every action and emotion became real, but when I finished, I even imagined the pain.
+After, I no longer thought about the topic.
+But what about some activity that is impossible to experience?
+(Something I cannot possibly do.)

 You’re the best -Bill